xtr0py/dnscrypt-proxy-2-docker/README.md

 This image comes with a configuration which:
 - [x] Looks up queries via DNS-over-HTTPS (DoH) and DNSCrypt
-- [x] DNSSEC, no logging, no filtering servers enabled
+- [x] Use only DNSSEC, no logging, no filtering servers
 - [x] Listens on all interfaces
-- [x] Cloudflare, Google, and Yandex sites are excluded
+- [x] Excludes Cloudflare, Google, and Yandex severs
-- [x] DNScrypt-proxy stable running 2.0.44; unstable running 2.0.45
+- [x] updated DNScrypt-proxy (stable) to 2.0.44; unstable running 2.0.45
-- [x] Updated public-resolvers to v3
+- [x] Uses public-resolvers v3
-- [x] Reverted to simpler .toml file

 You can run with this configuration: